6.27.2007

 I started simple with cardio, and then weightlifting, and then organizing some schedule between both.
 I guess the motivation at the beginning was 75% cosmetic, 25% health, but now it's become such a routine, I don't really have a focused goal.
 Overall, it's had a good effect on my well-being.

 When I began, I didn't know how to integrate music into the gym lifestyle.
-I didn't want to
+I didn't want to burn calories listening to awful house music on my iPod like most folks at my gym.

 It's interesting -- they say the iPod has changed the way people listen to music, but I think going to the gym has changed the way I listen to music more than the device itself.